 - The firmware section (just underneath) indicates the current firmware version and, if you are connected to the internet, the latest firmware available.

 - While your MAC / PC is connected to the Internet: Click on the button “Download latest”.
 The MIDI Control Center will automatically download the latest firmware version.

 - After your validation the firmware installation will start.

 You may have already guessed that I do like the Keystep Pro, my main use for it will be with modular systems like my own AE Modular, and Eurorack.
 Sometimes with my semi-modular synths as my DFAM, Mother-32 & Subharmonicon, Behringer K-2.
 I will perform with it as a sequencer drum and use the keyboard to set scale of chords and tones playing in modular.
 The 37 mini keys with touch response and aftertouch are perfect for that.
 As it’s placed will be with the hardware and outside the box I will not use it with my DAW where I prefer full-size keys.

 Rating: Five Out of Five Stars

 With the new KeyStep Pro Midi controller Arturia combines the most beneficial features of the KeyStep with a BeatStep Pro in a persuasive controller with an excellent sequencer for CV modules or midi synths.
 I hope for a future release with full-size keys.

 The KeyStep Pro is an excellent 64-steps sequencer supporting CV and MIDI, a drum sequencer.
-Key benefits for this still smaller keyboard and MIDI/CV controller is the capability to manage hardware synths, modules, effects, drum machines with advanced features as Aftertouch, portability at an attractive price point.
+Key benefits for this still smaller keyboard and MIDI/CV controller is the capability to manage hardware synths, modules, effects, and drum machines with advanced features such as Aftertouch, and portability at an attractive price point.